 The i20 undercuts mainstream rivals like the VW Polo and Ford Fiesta by quite a bit on purchase price, and it’s even a little bit cheaper than more direct rivals like the Skoda Fabia.
 This becomes even more impressive when you realise the amount of standard equipment you’re getting for your money, which is considerable.
 Resale values won’t be up there with the class leaders’, but they’re solid enough that you shouldn’t be out-of-pocket long-term.
-Most of the engines are fairly competitive for fuel economy and CO2 emissions, but while the diesels are the cleanest versions, we reckon the petrols will prove the most cost-effective choices for the majority of drivers.
-Our favourite version for example – the 99bhp engine in SE trim – gives CO2 emissions of 99g/km and fuel economy of almost 66mpg.
+Of the two petrol engines available the more powerful 1.0-litre turbo is also the most efficient, offering its best in CO2 and fuel consumption when combined with the optional seven-speed automatic gearbox.
+True, it’s more expensive to buy so you’ll have to offset improved running costs against the higher purchase price but it’s arguably worth the stretch.

 Warranty Direct’s Reliability Index doesn’t currently have enough data on the i20 itself to bestow the model with a rating, but as a brand, Hyundai is sitting pretty in the upper echelons of the manufacturer standings.
 The owner reviews on our site paint a fairly mixed picture of the car’s reliability.
 That said, like all Hyundais, the i20 comes with a generous five-year/100,000-mile warranty.

 The i20 comes with all the safety measures you expect in a car like this, things like stability control and six airbags, but it also comes with a few things you might not.
-Tyre pressure monitoring and a hill-start assistant are provided throughout the range, and the top half of the range (SE trim and upwards) also gets a lane departure warning system. i20s sold after the 2018 model year update gained a bundle of extra safety gear on all but the entry-level model, this including Automatic Emergency Braking to intervene if you don’t react to obstacles in your path, a system to keep you in lane if you appear to be drifting off, a tiredness warning system and High Beam Assist on the headlights.
+Tyre pressure monitoring and a hill-start assistant are provided throughout the range, and fancier trim levels also get a lane departure warning system. i20s sold after the 2018 model year update gained a bundle of extra safety gear on all but the entry-level model, this including Automatic Emergency Braking to intervene if you don’t react to obstacles in your path, a system to keep you in lane if you appear to be drifting off, a tiredness warning system and High Beam Assist on the headlights.